-Dr. Tierney, age 54 as of December 31, 2017, joined our board in March 2015.
-Since April 2014, Dr. Tierney has served as chief executive officer of Icon Bioscience, Inc., a privately held ophthalmic drug delivery company.
+Dr. Tierney, age 55 as of December 31, 2018, joined our board in March 2015.
+Since September 2018, Dr. Tierney has served as president and chief executive officer and a director of BiopharmX Corporation, a publicly-traded dermatology drug company.
+From March 2014 to March 2018 Dr. Tierney served as president and chief executive officer of Icon Bioscience, Inc., a privately held ophthalmic drug delivery company that was merged into Psivida, Inc. to form Eyepoint Pharmaceuticals, Inc., a publicly-traded specialty biopharmaceutical company.
 From January 2013 until March 2014, Dr. Tierney was a venture partner at Signet Healthcare Partners, a New York City based life science private equity fund.
 Dr. Tierney served as president and chief operating officer and as a member of the board of directors of Oceana Therapeutics, Inc., a private specialty pharmaceutical company, from its organization in 2008 through its sale to Salix Pharmaceuticals, Ltd. in December 2011.
 Dr. Tierney served as the president and chief executive officer and as a member of the board of directors of Valera Pharmaceuticals, Inc., a specialty pharmaceutical company, between August 2000 and April 2007, when Valera completed a merger with Indevus Pharmaceuticals, Inc. From January 2000 to August 2000, Dr. Tierney served as president of Biovail Technologies, a division of Biovail Corporation, a Canadian drug delivery company.
 From March 1997 to January 2000, Dr. Tierney was senior vice president of drug development at Roberts Pharmaceutical Corporation and from December 1989 to March 1997, Dr. Tierney was employed by Élan Corporation, a pharmaceutical company, in a variety of management positions.
-Dr. Tierney is also a director of Catalyst Pharmaceutical Partners and Bioject Medical Technologies, Inc. Dr. Tierney received his medical degree from the Royal College of Surgeons in Dublin, Ireland and was subsequently trained in internal medicine.
+Dr. Tierney is also a director of Catalyst Pharmaceuticals, Inc., a publicly-traded development-stage biopharmaceutical company, and Bimeda, Inc., a private global veterinary pharmaceutical company.
+Dr. Tierney received his medical degree from the Royal College of Surgeons in Dublin, Ireland and was subsequently trained in internal medicine.
 Our board of directors believes that Dr. Tierney's experience as a pharmaceutical company executive provides him with the qualifications and skills to serve as a director of our company.